nusretipek/Dual-Elo-Rating/README.md

 ## Demo

-You can try out the Dual Elo system via our online demo: [Dual-K Elo Demo](https://dual-k-elo.streamlit.app).
+You can try out the Dual Elo system via our online demo: [Dual Elo Demo](https://dual-k-elo.streamlit.app).
 Please note that, the demo does not come with any uptime or performance guarantee.
 For the best performance, we recommend compiling the source code provided in this repository.

 ![Demo](demo.gif)